Mostly Resilient

 AI Resilience Report forEnergy Engineers, Except Wind and Solar

-Energy Engineers, Except Wind and Solar are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.
+Energy Engineers, Except Wind and Solar are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

 Read full analysis